ropensci-archive/opendata/opendata.md

     -   <pkg>rtimes</pkg> ([GitHub](https://github.com/ropengov/rtimes)) links to the New York Times APIs, including the Congress, Article Search, Campaign Finance, and Geographic APIs.
 The focus is on those that deal with political data, but throwing in Article Search and Geographic for good measure.
     -   <pkg>seeclickfixr</pkg> ([GitHub](https://github.com/justindbk/seeclickfixr/)) is a client for retrieving citizens' service requests made to local governments through [SeeClickFix](http://en.seeclickfix.com/).
     -   [wethepeople](http://cran.rstudio.com/src/contrib/Archive/wethepeople/): An R client for interacting with the White House's "We The People" petition API.
--   United Kingdom: <pkg>ukgasapi</pkg> contains one function which allows users to access UK gas market information via National Grid's API.
+-   *United Kingdom*: <pkg>ukgasapi</pkg> contains one function which allows users to access UK gas market information via National Grid's API. <pkg>mnis</pkg>: An API package for the [Members' Name Information Service](http://data.parliament.uk/membersdataplatform/default.aspx) operated by the UK parliament. <pkg>hansard</pkg> download data from the [Parliment API](http://www.data.parliament.uk/). [ukpolice](https://github.com/njtierney/ukpolice) data from [UK police database](https://data.police.uk).
 -   *Other or international*:
     -   <pkg>enigma</pkg> ([GitHub](https://github.com/ropengov/enigma)): [Enigma](https://enigma.io) holds many public datasets from governments, companies, universities, and organizations.
 Enigma provides an API for data, metadata, and statistics on each of the datasets. enigma is an R client to interact with the Enigma API, including getting the data and metadata for datasets in Enigma, as well as collecting statistics on datasets.
 In addition, you can download a gzipped csv file of a dataset if you want the whole dataset.
 An API key from Enigma is required to use enigma.
     -   <pkg>hdr</pkg> ([GitHub](https://github.com/expersso/hdr)) is an interface to United Nations Development Programme [Human Development Report](<http://hdr.undp.org>) API.